Liberal socialism

-Liberal socialism is a political philosophy that incorporates liberal principles to socialism.
+Liberal socialism is a political philosophy that incorporates liberal principles into socialism.
+The philosophy emphasizes the compatibility of individual liberty and civil rights with the socialist goal of social equality, advocating for progressive reforms within a liberal-democratic framework rather than abolishing capitalism.
+It supports a mixed economy that combines private property with social ownership, typically organized through economic democracy.
+Liberal socialism rejects centralized state control in favor of decentralized planning, worker self-management, and the coexistence of worker-controlled and privately-owned enterprises.

 This synthesis sees liberalism as the political theory that takes the inner freedom of the human spirit as a given and adopts liberty as the goal, means and rule of shared human life.
 Socialism is seen as the method to realize this recognition of liberty through political and economic autonomy and emancipation from the grip of pressing material necessity.
-Liberal socialism opposes abolishing certain components of capitalism and supports something approximating a mixed economy that includes both social ownership and private property in capital goods.

 Liberal socialism has been particularly prominent in British and Italian politics.
-Its seminal ideas can be traced to John Stuart Mill, who theorised that capitalist societies should experience a gradual process of socialisation through worker-controlled enterprises, coexisting with private enterprises.
-Mill rejected centralised models of socialism that he thought might discourage competition and creativity, but he argued that representation is essential in a free government and democracy could not subsist if economic opportunities were not well distributed, therefore conceiving democracy not just as a form of representative government, but as an entire social organisation.
-While some socialists have been hostile to liberalism, accused of "providing an ideological cover for the depredation of capitalism", it has been pointed out that "the goals of liberalism are not so different from those of the socialists", although this similarity in goals has been described as being deceptive due to the different meanings liberalism and socialism give to liberty, equality and solidarity.
+Its seminal ideas can be traced to John Stuart Mill, who theorized that capitalist societies should experience a gradual process of socialisation through worker-controlled enterprises, coexisting with private enterprises.
+Mill rejected centralised models of socialism that he thought might discourage competition and creativity, but he argued that representation is essential in a free government and that democracy could not subsist if economic opportunities were not well distributed.
+He therefore conceived democracy not just as a form of representative government, but as an entire social organization.
+While some socialists have been hostile to liberalism, accusing it of "providing an ideological cover for the depredation of capitalism", it has been pointed out that "the goals of liberalism are not so different from those of the socialists".
+However, this similarity in goals has also been described as being deceptive due to the different meanings liberalism and socialism give to liberty, equality and solidarity.
 In a modern context, liberal socialism is sometimes used interchangeably with modern social liberalism (Note: Some regions, including the United States and South Korea, strictly distinguish between social liberalism and liberal socialism due to antipathy to "socialism", but there are quite a few cases that have been used as synonyms in Europe, Latin America, and many other regions during the Cold War.) or social democracy.